 Even with the diet of a carnivore, dolphins aren’t shielded from other predators in their surroundings.
 Sharks are a significant threat in the ocean, though some species like the tiger, dusky, bull, and great white sharks are the biggest enemies.
 Sharks will go after adults or calves, though killer whales also hunt other dolphins when the opportunity is there.

-Due to their high fat content, dolphins are a hearty meal for a predator if they are willing to do the work to catch one.
-Dolphins are extremely defensive.
+Due to their high-fat content, dolphins are a hearty meal for a predator if they are willing to do the work to catch one.
+The dolphins are extremely defensive.
 They will ferociously circle the weakest in their pod to ward off a predator.
 When attacked, dolphins will viciously fight back; they can even kill sharks!

 Food Preferences Between Dolphin Species